iekanat/ScriptingForKiddies/M5_Exercise.md

 * The script shall compress the contents of target folders.
 * The compression should be done using TAR using gzip.
 * The backup file should be stored in destination directory.
-* The backup file should be named BACKUP_YYMMDD.tgz (YYMMDD standing for Year Month day of the backup)
+* The backup file should be named BACKUP_YYMMDD.tgz (YYMMDD standing for Year Month Day of the backup)
 * The script should record the current date and name of the backup file in a log file once backup is finished.
 * The log file should be stored in destination directory.
 * The log file should be named BACKUP.log